 - If duplicates span files across partitionpath, then this means your application is generating different partitionPaths for same recordKey, Please fix your app

 - if duplicates span multiple files within the same partitionpath, please engage with mailing list.
 This should not happen.
 You can use the

 java.io.EOFException: Received -1 when reading from channel, socket has likely been closed. at kafka.utils.Utils$.read(Utils.scala:381) at kafka.network.BoundedByteBufferReceive.readFrom(BoundedByteBufferReceive.scala:54)

 This might happen if you are ingesting from Kafka source, your cluster is ssl enabled by default and you are using some version of Hudi older than 0.5.1.
 Previous versions of Hudi were using spark-streaming-kafka-0-8 library.
 With the release of 0.5.1 version of Hudi, spark was upgraded to 2.4.4 and spark-streaming-kafka library was upgraded to spark-streaming-kafka-0-10.
 SSL support was introduced from spark-streaming-kafka-0-10.
 Please see here for reference.

 The workaround can be either use Kafka cluster which is not ssl enabled, else upgrade Hudi version to at least 0.5.1 or spark-streaming-kafka library to spark-streaming-kafka-0-10.

-Caused by: java.lang.IllegalArgumentException: Could not find a 'KafkaClient' entry in the JAAS configuration.
+java.lang.IllegalArgumentException: Could not find a 'KafkaClient' entry in the JAAS configuration.
 System property 'java.security.auth.login.config' is not set

 This might happen when you are trying to ingest from ssl enabled kafka source and your setup is not able to read jars.conf file and its properties.
 To fix this, you need to pass the required property as part of your spark-submit command something like